tchar/ulauncher-albert-calculate-anything/README.md

 ### Currency
 **Simple Conversion**
 ```
-calc 10 EUR TO USD
+10 EUR TO USD
 # or
-calc 10 euros to $
+10 euros to $
 # or
-calc 10 eurs to dollars
+10 eurs to dollars

 # Converts 10 euros to american dollars
 ```

 **Multiple Conversion**
 ```
-calc 10 EUR to USD,canadian,bitcoin,mexican
+10 EUR to USD,canadian,bitcoin,mexican

 # Converts 10 euros to american dollars, canadian dollars, bitcoin, and mexican pesos
 ```